Ulrich-Jell/maedn-cli/README.md

 This is a CLI-Version of the popular (German) board game "Mensch ärger dich nicht!".

-It is very much WIE.
+It is very much WIP.
 So für only the first round of a match is working.